Aircloak/aircloak/README.md

 |    +--------------+     |
 |                         |
 +-------------------------+
 ```

-Nginx sites and rules are reside at `/etc/nginx/sites-enabled/*`.
+Nginx sites and rules reside at `/etc/nginx/sites-enabled/*`.
 For various configuration settings, see [here](etcd/README.md#production-settings).

 ### Logs